 - Mental health conditions

 - Heart disease

 A report from www.gov.uk confirms that only half of employers paid SSP only (54%), 28% paid above SSP, 13% did not provide any form of sick pay and 5% did not know.

 - Incapacity definition – as shown above, definitions vary considerably and often people will take out income protection policies thinking they are covered should they be unable to do their own job.
 But this may not necessarily be the case, especially if they have a work task definition.

-- Sick pay – if your employer provides long term sick pay then this will restrict the amount of cover you can have under an income protection policy.
+- Sick pay – if your employer provides long-term sick pay then this will restrict the level of cover you can have under an income protection policy.

-- Non-permanent contracts and introductory periods – some polices may stipulate that you can't claim within a certain time period from the date you started a job or took out the policy.
+- Non-permanent contracts and introductory periods – some policies may stipulate that you can't claim within a certain time period from the date you started a job or took out the policy.

 - Over insuring – as stated, there are limits to the amount of income protection you will be able to take out.
 If you are being paid by your employer whilst you are unable to work, this will reduce any claim you can make so do factor this into your policy so that you're not paying for cover that you won't be able to claim.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 This link can be used if you do not wish to help Money to the Masses and do not wish to qualify for the cashback referred to in the article